udbj/xtreme-multilabel-tweets/README.md

 * Like most extreme multiclass/label classification problems, the dataset has a heavily skewed distribution and the final validation accuracy is low

 ### FastText
-* Uses the `fasttext` library by Facebook for classfication of BERT-encoded tweets by 10,000 users
+* Uses the `fasttext` library by Facebook for classfication of BERT-encoded tweets
 * Achieves accuracy of 16.33% on validation set

 ### FastXML
-* Uses the `Refefer/fastxml` library to run the `PFastreXML` text classifier
+* Uses the `Refefer/fastxml` library to run the `PFastreXML` text classifier on BERT-encoded tweets
 * Achieves accuracy of 20.32% on validation set